JKomieter/JKomieter/README.md

 </div>

 ### <div align="center">Passionate about coding, problem-solving, and continuous learning.
 I thrive on turning complex challenges into elegant solutions through clean and efficient code.
-Aspiring software engineer with a deep interest in web and app developement, and a knack for JavaScript, React, Nextjs React native.</div>
+Aspiring software engineer with a deep interest in web and app development, and a knack for JavaScript, React, Nextjs React native.</div>

--

 - 🌱 I’m currently learning React Native